Notes on Randomized Algorithms: Randomized QuickSort

 Let $T(n)$ be the expected number of comparisons done on an array of $n$ elements.
 We have $T(0) = T(1) = 0$ and for larger $n$,

 Why?
-Because there are $n$ equally-likely choices for our pivot (hence the $1/n$), and for each choice the expected cost is $T(k) + T(n-1-k)$, where $k$ is the number of elements that land in $A_{1}$.
+Because we do $(n-1)$ comparisons to split the piles, there are $n$ equally-likely choices for our pivot (hence the $1/n$), and for each choice the expected cost of the recursive sorts is $T(k) + T(n-1-k)$, where $k$ is the number of elements that land in $A_{1}$.
 Formally, we are using here the \concept{law of total probability}, which says that for any random variable $X$ and partition of the probability space into events $B_{1}\dots{}B_{n}$, then

 is the \concept{conditional expectation} of $X$ conditioned on $B_i$, which we can think of as just the average value of $X$ if we know that $B_i$ occurred.
 (See §\ref{section-law-of-total-probability} for more details.)